-CEREMONIAL CEREMONY ABUSE
+ABUSE OF ACADEMIC CEREMONIES

-The well-known tradition in academic ceremonies as a solemn occasion usually conducted as briskly as possible overtime got abused in many Nigerian universities. the abuses first crept in through bastardisation of the awards of too many Honorary Doctoral Degrees.
+The well-known tradition in academic ceremonies as a solemn occasion usually conducted as briskly as possible overtime got abused in many Nigerian universities. the abuses first crept in through bastardization of the awards of too many Honorary Doctoral Degrees.
 Honorary Degrees by tradition all over the world are reserved for great achievers and people with great accomplishments in the society.
 But it became such a regular feature of Convocation ceremonies of nearly all Universities and were awarded to so many people of questionable characters because of extraneous consideration such as how deep the pocket of the awarded is or of what political influence the person.
 In some extreme cases, some universities awarded 8 doctorate Degrees in just one convocation ceremony.
 In many situations, the real Graduands at convocation ceremonies were made to seat for several hours while waiting for their Degrees to be conferred because multiple Doctorate Degrees were being awarded first and were made to take priority over the real students who laboured and toiled and had looked forward to a solemn convocation ceremony.
 In other circumstances, some extraneous inclusion of cultural dances and shows were slotted into convocation ceremonies in the name of entertainment and interlude because of the long duration of the programmes.
 These are clear cases of cultural abuse to the tradition of academic ceremonies in the University Community.
 One other form of abuse is the penchant for some cadres to prevent other staff (especially Non-Teaching Staff) from being part of processions.
 Another observable abuse is for some others to be part of procession without the wearing of the Academic robes.

 Ethical abuse

 Universities are known to uphold their ethical standards in issues of appointments, promotions, peer reviews, research findings, publications Assessments etc. But it is now an open secret that this is no longer so in many ramifications.
-In many instances, assessment of Publications for promotion to Professorial positions has now been bastradised.
+In many instances, assessment of Publications for promotion to Professorial positions has now been bastardized.
 Publications that are supposed to be assessed without any knowledge of the person been reviewed are now sent to Assessors chosen by the Dean in conjunction with the Candidates to ensure positive assessments.
 There is currently a lot of doubts on research findings published by Nigerian Academics from reasons ranging from low quality to outright research fraud because in many instances, the researches especially those supported with grants were never carried out or done so shoddily that the results can never be dependable.
 There are so many predatory journals floated by Academics just to serve as outlets to publish sub-standard works just to gain promotions.
 There has been constant abuse of employment process and even peer review mechanism put in place to sustain quality assurance in the system even in the award of Degrees.
-Issues relating to Postgraduate supervision has been bastradised in most Universities. many Supervisors have thrown caution to the winds and never abide with the duration of the PG programme as advertised and now left the completion of PG studies by students at the whims and caprices of the Supervisors.
+Issues relating to Postgraduate supervision has been bastardized in most Universities.
+Many Supervisors have thrown caution to the winds and never abide with the duration of the PG programme as advertised and now left the completion of PG studies by students at the whims and caprices of the Supervisors.
 Ph.
 D supervision has become goldmine for oppression of the Supervisee as against the old culture of timelines and constant oversight by respective Heads of Department to ensure timely completion of students.